ibranibeny/nginx-domain-healthcheck/readme.md

 .
 ├── Dockerfile              # Dockerfile to build custom image
 ├── check-http.sh           # Bash script for health checking
-├── domains.txt             # Example domain list (to be mounted)
+├── domain/domains.txt             # Example domain list (to be mounted)
 └── README.md               # This documentation

 ## Build the Image